mapbox/mapbox-maps-android/DEVELOPING.md

 And as always, everyone is invited to review code.

+## Making releases

+### Versioning

+The SDK, the default extensions and the default plugins use the same versioning, which is defined by the `VERSION_NAME` variable in the root project's gradle.properties.
+However, the project also allows to use separate versioning for individual subprojects/modules.
+Subprojects can define the `MODULE_VERSION_NAME` in the subproject-level gradle.properties to overwrite the `VERSION_NAME` defined in the root project.

+Currently, the only module that uses its own versioning is the `extension-androidauto` and it's published separately from the main SDK.

+### Publish new releases

+The CI is setup to publish new releases when new tag that follows the release tag pattern is created.

+* To publish a Maps SDK release with all the default plugins/extensions, create a release tag `android-v*`.
+* To publish a Android Auto extension, create a release tag `extension-androidauto-v*`.

 ## Opening tickets

 Everyone is welcome to open issues or make feature requests on the Mapbox Maps SDK for Android